Office of the Bursar/Student Accounts: Billing, Payment and Refunds

 Tuition, room, dining and related fees may be paid by personal check or credit card electronically on the Hofstra portal at My.Hofstra.edu, 24 hours a day/7 days a week.
 You may drop non-cash payments in our secure mail slot in Memorial Hall 205 during regular business hours or mail directly to Hofstra University, Office of the Bursar/Student Accounts, 126 Hofstra University, Memorial Hall Rm 205, Hempstead, NY 11549.

 Checks must be made payable to Hofstra University, in U.S. dollars and drawn on a U.S. bank.
 When paying by check, you authorize check payments to be processed as Automated Clearing House (“ACH”) transactions, which immediately debit the account.
 The process will read the information from a paper check and convert it to an electronic payment or debit transaction.
 The result is that funds may be withdrawn from your account as soon as we receive your payment, and you will not receive your check back from your financial institution.\

-When a personal check has been returned, the student must remit payment in the form of cash, certified bank check or money order to satisfy the outstanding balance or the student’s account will remain subject to account restrictions, including but not limited to, cancellation of current term or future term registration for non-payment, restriction from payment via personal check, etc.
+When a personal check has been returned, the student must remit payment in the form of cash, certified bank check, or money order to satisfy the outstanding balance, or the student’s account will remain subject to account restrictions, including but not limited to, cancellation of the current term or future term registration for non-payment, restriction from payment via personal check, etc.

 Hofstra reserves the right to rescind the option to pay by personal checks should multiple return checks occur.